 Putting these results together yields no obvious explanation for the non-thermal emission.
 The radio could be explained by an off-axis Gaussian jet, since the X-ray flux of that model does not overpredict the data.
 The X-ray flux is only consistent with the synchrotron models, but the thermal synchrotron overpredicts the radio data.
 The power-law synchrotron models from the X-ray fits are roughly consistent with the radio data, yet the models from the radio fits overpredict the X-ray data by more than an order of magnitude.
 If the X-rays are powered by a power-law synchrotron blast wave, there may be emission from a second component, like an off-axis jet, that can better reproduce the early radio emission, but that component would need to have a radio flux not significantly larger than the blast wave and a negligible X-ray flux.

 The two possibilities to explain the non-thermal emission that arise from our analysis, assuming that the data are not described by a model we have not investigated, are that a power-law synchrotron blast wave can explain both the radio and X-ray data, or that a combined Gaussian jet and power-law synchrotron blast wave are needed to explain the data.
-We show the combined radio and X-ray fits for both of these scenarios in Figure \ref{fig:radx_combined_lcs}.
+We show the combined radio and X-ray fits for both of these scenarios in Figure \ref{fig:radx_combined_lcs}, with the posteriors listed in Appendix \ref{sec:priors}.
 The power-law synchrotron fit is similar to the fits presented in Figure \ref{fig:radx_lcs}: The model underpredicts X-rays at early times but reproduces the data at late times, and does not reproduce the peak or the decline in the radio data.
 The synchrotron + Gaussian jet model reproduces the peak and decline in the radio data, but underpredicts the X-ray data.
-Since neither of these possibilities can explain the data, we conclude that the radio and X-ray emission were produced by a process we have not considered here.
+While neither of these possibilities can explain the data, this might be due to these models assuming a power-law density profile for the CSM.
+A more complicated profile may be able to explain the differences at late time for the radio (see discussion in Section \ref{sec:otherpapers}), although it seems likely that the X-ray emission was produced by a process we have not considered here.